 Top 6 Mistakes Companies Make When Recruiting

-Obviously, we work closely with and advise clients who work with us, however we’re also happy to share our knowledge and give step-by-step action points on these – That’s consultancy!
+Obviously, we work closely with our clients (and potential clients) and we’re happy to go into far more detail, share our knowledge and give step-by-step action points on these – That’s consultancy!

 Recruitment Is Not A One-off Event

 For all businesses with ambition or of a certain size, the recruitment process should be ongoing for roles that are niche or key to your long-term plans.
-Otherwise, you’re hoping that you’re looking for a candidate at the very same time that the ideal person happens to be looking too.
+Otherwise, you’re hoping that your search for a candidate is at the very same time that the ideal person happens to be looking too.

-We work pro-actively with our clients over a period of time, keeping our ear to the ground and highlighting good people that we know would fit with their growth plans.
+We work pro-actively with our clients, keeping our ear to the ground and highlighting good people that we know would fit with their growth plans.
 We also spend time networking with target candidates on behalf of our Clients.
 Therefore, when that candidate decides to look for a new role, we’re their first port of call and we can alert relevant clients.
 Imagine the positive impact on your business if you took this approach with your candidate search.

 NOTE: This is not always an easy approach and you often have to put in the extra effort to reap the benefits, however your competitors will envy your ability to source candidate who they didn’t even know to be on the market.

-Start with ‘the pitch’ – A Candidates Mindset
+Start with ‘the pitch’ – Adopt A Candidate Mindset

-The truth is, that another business has probably just been a little more commercial and has benefitted from your determination to stick to a process that often isn’t necessary or that could be expedited.
+The truth is that another business has probably just been a little more commercial and has benefitted from the determination to stick to a process that often isn’t necessary or that could be expedited.

-The recruitment process can be fast paced at times.
-There’s clearly likely to be competition for the top candidates and it’s naïve to think you’re the only option that candidate has.
+I would never recommend that you rush into a decision, however there’s clearly likely to be competition for the top candidates and it’s potentially naïve to think you’re the only option that candidate has.

 Very simply, the longer the process takes, the higher the chances of something going wrong.
 If the first person you see is perfect, recruit them and don’t delay because…they’re the first person.

-Use your competitor’s indecision or inability to be agile in the recruitment process to your advantage and if you see a strong option, accelerate your process to really show commerciality (it’s easier said than done!).
+Use your competitor’s indecision or inability to be agile in the recruitment process to your advantage.

-So much is done via online platforms and email nowadays but as Bob Hoskins said this in the mid 1990’s on a television advert and even though we are over 20 years on from this first being aired, it is still important to this day during the recruitment process.
+So much is done via online platforms and email nowadays but as Bob Hoskins said this in the mid 1990’s television advert, this is still important to this day during the recruitment process.

 Pick up the phone.
 Talk to people.
 Use the first contact as an opportunity to converse with candidates, get them engaged, find out what else they’re looking at, ‘sell’ to them if necessary (you’d like that if you were a candidate) and simply get to know them and their motivators a little better.